G-Research/siembol/docs/deployment/deployment.md

     - [enriching-storm](https://hub.docker.com/r/gresearchdev/siembol-enriching-storm/)
     - [alerting-storm](https://hub.docker.com/r/gresearchdev/siembol-alerting-storm/)

+#### Application configuration files
+All Siembol components above have default application properties as part of their docker images.
+These application properties can be found in the [config directory](../../config).
+If you would like to override these properties, you can patch the file and use `Kustomize`, see [how to customize helm charts](how-tos/how_to_customize_helm_charts.md).

 ## Infrastructure dependencies
 - k8s cluster - environment to deploy siembol ui and related micro services for managements and orchestration of siembol services configurations
     - [siembol ui](../siembol_ui/siembol_ui.md) - It combines config editor rest and config editor ui.
 This deployment also contains synchronisation service for synchronisation of releases, admin configurations and storm topologies